davidhozic/discord-advertisement-framework/docs/source/guide/GUI/live_view.rst

 Live view allows users to view and update objects that are currently loaded into the framework.
 It allows users to modify the original object parameters and then reinitialize the object to use those same parameters.
 This can be done by clicking on the *Update* button.
+Next to the *Update* button, there is a *Refresh* button which will reload the GUI with updated values.

 If an object does not have a *Update* button, that means the object is not directly supported for live modifications.
 In the latter case, users must click the *Save* button, until edit for an object, which supports